chmouel/pipelines-as-code/docs/content/docs/guide/customparams.md

       filter: body.action == "opened" && pac.event_type == "pull_request"
 ```

-The payload of the event contains much more information that can be used with
-the CEL filter.
-To see the specific payload content for your provider, refer to
-the API documentation

-You can have multiple `params` with the same name and different filters; the
-first param that matches the filter will be picked up.
-This lets you have
-different output according to different events, and for example, combine a push
-and a pull request event.
+This would *only* use "My Beautiful Company" if it's a pull request *and* the action was "opened".
+You can get really granular!

+The event payload has tons of info you can use in your CEL filters.
+To see exactly what's in the payload for your specific provider (like GitHub or GitLab), you'll want to check out their API documentation.
+It's worth a look!

+You can even set up multiple custom `params` with the same name but different filters.
+Pipelines as Code will go through them in order and use the *first* one where the filter matches.
+This is super handy if you want to do different things based on different event types – like handling push events differently from pull requests.

 {{< hint info >}}

+Want to dive deeper into webhook events and payloads?
+Here are some helpful links:

 - [GitHub Documentation for webhook events](https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads?actionType=auto_merge_disabled#pull_request)
 - [GitLab Documentation for webhook events](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html)

 {{< /hint >}}